hanhanwu/Hanhan_Applied_DataScience/README.md

 * Check distinct values count and percentage
   * Pay attention to features with 0 variance or low variance, think about the causes.
 Features with 0 variance should be removed before model training.
   * For categorical features, besides count of unique values, we can also use [Simpson's Diversity Index][50]
+* Use q-q plot to check whether the data distribution aligns with an assumed distribution
+  * [Example][134]
+  * When the distribution aligns, the q-q plot will show a roughly straight line
+  * q-q plot can also be used to check skewness

 ### Bivariate Analysis
 * Check correlation between every 2 continuous variables